£/$/€100 off your first WeRoad with code WEROADER100

 Itinerary

-Eight days, four cities, countless impressions.
-Embark on an unforgettable train journey from Paris to Barcelona – a route that uniquely combines culture, history, and Mediterranean joie de vivre.
-From the boulevards of the French capital, Paris, to historic Lyon, the Roman traces in Nîmes, and finally the vibrant Barcelona.
-All comfortably, sustainably, and relaxed on rails, along the impressive Pyrenean corridor.
+Eight days, four cities, and countless experiences.
+Set off on a remarkable rail journey from Paris to Barcelona – a route that weaves together culture, history, and Mediterranean joie de vivre.
+From the grand boulevards of the French capital to historic Lyon, the Roman heritage of Nîmes, and finally vibrant Barcelona, you’ll travel comfortably, sustainably, and with ease along the striking Pyrenean corridor.

-The journey kicks off in Paris – where art, romance, and urban pulse meet.
-Between the Seine, Île de la Cité, and world-renowned museums like the Louvre, you'll dive into the French capital before the train whisks you away to Lyon.
-Here, winding traboules, the charming old town, and the bouchons that have earned Lyon its reputation as France's gourmet capital await you.
+Your journey begins in Paris, where art, romance, and city life meet.
+Between the Seine, Île de la Cité, and world-famous museums such as the Louvre, you’ll explore the French capital before boarding the train south to Lyon.
+Here, winding traboules, the characterful old town, and traditional bouchons – central to the city’s reputation as France’s gastronomic capital – await.

-Next up is Nîmes, where Roman monuments like the Arena and Maison Carrée bring history within reach.
-A highlight is a visit to the majestic Pont du Gard – one of Southern France's most impressive sites.
-Finally, the Pyrenean corridor leads you across the border to Barcelona, where Gothic architecture, Gaudí, and beach vibes will shape your finale.
-Tapas, sunset in Barceloneta, lively neighborhoods – your journey ends here, but the adventure lingers on.
+Next is Nîmes, where Roman landmarks such as the Arena and the Maison Carrée bring ancient history vividly to life.
+A particular highlight is a visit to the magnificent Pont du Gard, one of southern France’s most impressive sites.
+From here, the Pyrenean corridor carries you across the border to Barcelona, where Gothic architecture, Gaudí, and a relaxed beach atmosphere shape the final chapter of your trip.
+Tapas, sunset in Barceloneta, lively neighbourhoods – the journey concludes here, though the memories will stay with you.

-Authentic, diverse, and ideal for anyone wanting to discover Europe by rail.
-Come along – this route will blow you away.
+Authentic, varied, and ideal for anyone keen to discover Europe by rail – this is a route that truly stands out.

 Day 1